Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-07.md

 - Build a Frontend in React for a backend that you may have created for previous project.
 - Expand the Timers tutorial into a productivity app of some kind.
 It could be evolved into a pomodoro timer or a Todo list.
 The timers app could be expanded to track billable hours.
 - Create an expense tracker.
+- Pizza Builder
+- Recipes App, could use an API...
+- Try a tutorial
+- Rubiks Cube

 Check out these articles for more ideas: